LiutongZhou/NYC_Taxi_Demand_Prediction/README.md

 ### [Generated Data](https://facilities-my.sharepoint.com/personal/lz2484_columbia_edu/_layouts/15/guestaccess.aspx?folderid=1e27ef8057af4432fbc2d940480dd482d&authkey=AYgG5cth5d2MJGG8LNFQ2qQ)

-The generated data is derived using 6 months' raw yellow taxi data (from 2016-01-01 to 2016-06-30).
-For now, we used only 6 months' raw data with a total size of 10 GB.
-The data generation process (designed and implemented in a Mapreduce workflow) takes 3.5 hours.
-And processing one year's data is expected to take 7 hours.
+The generated data is derived using 2 years' raw yellow taxi data (from 2014-07-01 to 2016-06-30). ~~For now, we used only 6 months' raw data with a total size of 10 GB~~.
+The data generation process (designed and implemented in a Mapreduce workflow) takes 2.5 hours (for processing two years' data).
 This process could be done on a cluster (need to contact Columbia HPC) using the same code.
 ____
 **Demand.mat**: the Generated Data stored in the format of Matlab Binary File.
 It contains two variables: a time table 'Demand' and a Georeference object 'R'.